Supportive treatment for myeloma

 Side effects

 Osteonecrosis of the jaw (ONJ) – An uncommon but severe side effect associated with long-term bisphosphonate use is osteonecrosis of the jaw or ONJ.
-This causes bone tissue in the jaw to breakdown, leading to pain and infection.
+This causes bone tissue in the jaw to break down, leading to pain and infection.

 Practise good dental hygiene

-It is important to visit your dentist for a check-up and have any invasive dental work done before you start treatment.
+It is important to see your dentist for a check-up and have any invasive dental work done before you start treatment.
+Keep up good dental hygiene by brushing and flossing twice daily, and see the dentist

-Keep up good dental hygiene by brushing and flossing twice daily, and see the dentist for yearly check-ups.
+for yearly check-ups.
 If you need dental work during treatment, let your dentist know that you are taking bisphosphonates and ask your haematologist whether it’s possible to have a break in treatment.
+If you have a tooth removed, you’ll have a break from bisphosphonates for 1–3 months until your gum is healed.
+This is to prevent ONJ.

 Radiation therapy

 Not all people with myeloma will need radiation therapy.
-It is used to relieve symptoms, such as bone pain, or to prevent bones from breaking, by reducing the number of myeloma cells in the bones.
+It is used to relieve symptoms, such as bone pain, or to prevent bones from breaking by reducing the number of myeloma cells in the bones.

 How it is given